RizzlerGod102/DUCK-HUNT/README.md

 How to Play:

-Download the game ZIP file and extract it to your computer.
+Download the game ZIP file and extract it to your computer by pressing the green code button

 Open index.html in your browser (works on Chrome, Firefox, or Edge).